Ask a Nutritionist

 By Matthew Kadey, MS, RD

 Cookie parties, family gatherings, reunions with friends – this season is full of great times to gather with loved ones.
 And to stuff your face with delicious treats.
 (Yumm…) Unfortunately, face-stuffing doesn’t always seem like such a great idea in retrospect.
 (We don’t make New Year’s resolutions just for fun!)
+But you can make your desserts a little more healthy with these tips for making high fiber baked goods.

 The good news is that with a few easy additions and substitutions, you can turn your favorite holiday baked goods into fiber powerhouses without detracting from the decadent taste that makes you crave them so much in the first place.